 Option Description

 -c Create a new package.

+-compress level Change compression level (0 for none, 9 for maximum).

 -d Remove files from a package.

+-f Output files to stdout.

 -r Replace files in a package.

+-readonly Force all files to have read only attribute.

 -t List the contents of a package.

 -v Be chatty.

 -V Show version information.

+-x Extract files from a package.